JBC CD-2BC Professional Soldering Station vs Quick 861DW Hot Air Rework Station

 Which is better, the JBC CD-2BC Professional Soldering Station or the Quick 861DW Hot Air Rework Station?

 It depends on your use case.
-JBC CD-2BC Professional Soldering Station (JBC, $729): The JBC CD-2BC is the soldering station you buy when 'good enough' isn't anymore.
-If you do PCB rework professionally — or you're a serious hobbyist tired of fighting temperature drift on dense boards — the JBC's thermal recovery and cartridge-as-heater design make every other station feel coarse.
-Overkill for occasional hobby use; transformative for daily bench work.
-Quick 861DW Hot Air Rework Station (Quick, $119): The Quick 861DW is the best standalone hot-air rework station under $150.
+JBC CD-2BC Professional Soldering Station (JBC, Offer unconfirmed): The JBC CD-2BC is a professional-tier cartridge station whose manufacturer-documented architecture is aimed at frequent PCB rework.
+This site has not independently bench-tested its recovery or temperature stability, so buyers should treat the premium as a workflow and ecosystem decision, not a proven performance multiplier.
+It is difficult to justify for occasional hobby use.
+Quick 861DW Hot Air Rework Station (Quick, Offer unconfirmed): The Quick 861DW is the best standalone hot-air rework station under $150.
 Stable airflow and 700W heating make it genuinely useful for SMD removal and BGA work.
 Pair it with an FX-888D for a complete repair-tech bench.

 How much does the JBC CD-2BC Professional Soldering Station cost vs the Quick 861DW Hot Air Rework Station?